 Funding to help tackle poverty and inequality

-As part of its response to the coronavirus (COVID-19) pandemic, the Scottish Government announced an additional £350 million to help communities and local government respond to the crisis.
+As part of our response to the coronavirus (COVID-19) pandemic, we announced an additional £350 million to help communities and local government respond to the crisis.

 - a Food Fund to support those who would otherwise be unable to access food through the usual routes.